Methodology FAQs: Our formulas, data sources and eligibility criteria

 Creation Category filtering on Dashboards (via Data Controls) is available for some account types.
 However, we do not permit Creation Category filtering for all users.
 Talk to your Luminate account representative to discuss UGC breakout options.

-Are UGC streams chart-eligible?
+Are UGC video streams chart-eligible?

 Why does this artist/song show negative song sales? / Are negative song sales a bug?

 Negative song sale values are not a bug.
-It’s not unusual for an artist, song or album to display negative song sales in the week(s) immediately following an album release.
+It’s not unusual for an artist, song or album to display “negative” song sales in the week(s) immediately following an album release.

 In CONNECT, we track this action as one product sale—but to avoid double-counting song sales, those “returned” songs are subtracted from Song Sale totals.
-If enough listeners choose to complete their album purchases on release date, overall Song Sales can turn negative.
+If enough listeners choose to complete their album purchases on release date, Song Sales can turn negative.

 What does “Interactive” mean in CONNECT?